OOPSpam/docs/source/index.html.md

 }
 ```

-> Note that OOPSpam API tries to return the result as soon as one of the analyses fails.
+> Note that OOPSpam API tries to return the result as soon as one of the analyses detects spam.
 Hence some field may not appear in the response body.
 Say ```senderIP``` is blocked then it will return following response without doing other analyses:

 ```json
 {